-In childhood, I learned that people were going to lump me in with girls no matter how obvious it was (to me) that I was not one of them.
-And whenever they did, it deeply frustrated me.
-The frustration never died down, but I learned to see it as inevitable.
+In childhood, I learned that people were going to lump me in with girls whether I liked it or not.
+And whenever they did, it made me deeply uncomfortable.
+The awkwardness of that never died down, but I learned to think of it as inevitable.

 I was forcibly dressed up like a doll every time my family went to some kind of social function.
-I protested a lot when I was little, but eventually learned there was nothing I could do to stop it.
-I resigned myself to feeling like a disgusting joke in
+I protested a lot when I was little, even attempting to hide and destroy girly clothes so I wouldn’t have to wear them, but eventually I learned that protesting just made it worse.

 When I was twelve I asked to get my hair cut short.
 My mom and the local

-Eventually, after being pounded for years with pressure to act like a girl, I figured I was just really detached from my gender and needed to work on connecting to it.
-No matter how much I hated it.
+Eventually, after being pounded for years with pressure to act like a girl, I figured I was just really detached from my gender and needed to work on connecting to it so I could be a functioning person in society.

-I got criticized a lot—especially as I reached young adulthood—for “hiding my beauty,” and was pressured into thinking I had a duty to my genetic disposition to do myself up like a lady.
+I got criticized a lot—especially as I reached young adulthood—for “hiding my beauty,” and was taught that I had a duty to my genetic disposition to do myself up like a lady.